jtamames/SqueezeMeta/README.md

 ## 2. Installation

 For installing squeezeM, download the latest release from the GitHub repository and uncompress the tarball in a suitable directory.
-The tarball includes the squeezeM scripts as well as the third-party software redistributed with squeeze; (see section 6).
+The tarball includes the squeezeM scripts as well as the third-party software redistributed with squeezeM (see section 6).
 The INSTALL file contains detailed installation instructions, including all the external libraries required to make squeezeM run in a vanilla Ubuntu 14.04 installation.

 ## 3. Building databases